 Chapter 7 bankruptcy stays on the public record section of your credit report for 10 years.
 That is the longest shelf life of all debt relief options!
 But the long negative credit reporting and the initial Olympic ski slope credit score drop is misleading.
 The perception of chapter 7 bankruptcy is that your credit report and credit score is being sentenced to prison for 10 years.
 Not true!

 People discharging debts through chapter 7 bankruptcy find credit card offers in their mail within weeks or months after the bankruptcy is finalized (chapter 7 typically only takes 90 days from start to finish).
-The credit card offers do not come with high limits, and are going to have higher interest rates attached, but they are there.
+The credit card offers do not come with high limits, and are going to have higher interest rates, but they are often there quickly.

-Taking on new credit card debts after filing for bankruptcy relief in today’s economy, and with the lower credit limits that will be available, will make it harder to get in debt over your head for quite a while.
+Taking on new credit card debts after filing for bankruptcy relief in today’s economy, and with the lower credit limits that will be available, will make it harder to get in debt over your capacity to pay it back.

-Credit and loan standards after filing chapter 7 bankruptcy.
+What are some common credit and loan standards after filing Chapter 7 bankruptcy?

 - FHA (Federal Housing Authority) underwriting for new home loans will put qualifying for a new mortgage or home purchase out of reach for a minimum of two years (some exceptions).
 This means you rent, or stay put for a short time.
 This certainly blows the 10 year credit report and credit score concern out of the water!

-- Underwriting for student loans, either ones you take out personally, or cosign for, will be out of reach for a few years – not 10.
+- Underwriting for student loans you want to cosign for will be out of reach for a few years – not 10.

 If there is any debt relief solution that is like a jail sentence to your credit, this would be it.
 There is really no flexibility to a chapter 13 bankruptcy.
-Historically about 70% of chapter 13 filers cannot, or choose not, to stick it out.
+Historically about 70% of chapter 13 filers cannot, or choose not, to stick it out and complete the repayment.

 There are very real benefits to a chapter 13 bankruptcy.
 You do get the courts protection from creditors who could otherwise use aggressive collection strategies, like suing to collect.
 You get to keep personal items that may have not been permitted in a chapter 7.
 Your retirement accounts are nearly always protected.
 Chapter 13 can even make your home more affordable by helping to cram down a second mortgage if you are underwater on your loan.

 If you cannot muster up the cash to settle with creditors, or hold too much equity in your home, or have other assets to protect, chapter 13 will make sense.
 Just not from a future credit planning perspective.